 My proudest moment was finishing the first two essays assigned by my teacher after I started taking ADHD medication.

 When I learned to embrace who I am, ADHD and all.
 Being diagnosed with the condition isn’t something to hide.
 It’s something to be proud of.
 I am a stronger person because of my ADHD.

 Being sober for three years, maintaining my relationship with my two amazing children, and growing as a person.

 —Jess, Los Angeles, California

-> Writing a business plan for a company I want to start.
-I would like to give advice on nutritional and herbal treatments for adults with ADHD.
+Writing a business plan for a company I want to start to help adults with ADHD.

 —Jeanne Papish, Phoenix, Arizona

 After nearly two decades of switching majors and getting horrible grades, I earned my bachelor’s degree with a 4.0 in my program, while working full-time.